github/codeql/docs/language/ql-training-rst/cpp/data-flow-cpp.rst

   Taint tracking can be thought of as another type of data flow graph.
 It usually extends the standard data flow graph for a problem by adding edges between nodes where one one node influences or *taints* another.

-  The `API <https://help.semmle.com/qldoc/cpp/semmle/code/cpp/dataflow/TaintTracking.qll/module.TaintTracking.html>`__ is almost identical to that of the local data flow; all we need to do to switch to taint tracking is ``import semmle.code.cpp.dataflow.TaintTracking`` instead of ``semmle.code.cpp.dataflow.DataFlow``, and instead of using ``localFlow``, we use ``localTaint``.
+  The `API <https://help.semmle.com/qldoc/cpp/semmle/code/cpp/dataflow/TaintTracking.qll/module.TaintTracking.html>`__ is almost identical to that of the local data flow.
+All we need to do to switch to taint tracking is ``import semmle.code.cpp.dataflow.TaintTracking`` instead of ``semmle.code.cpp.dataflow.DataFlow``, and instead of using ``localFlow``, we use ``localTaint``.

-Exercise: Source Nodes
+Exercise: source nodes
 ======================

 Define a subclass of ``DataFlow::Node`` representing “source” nodes, that is, nodes without a (local) data flow predecessor.